rjrodger/simpledb/README.md

 ## node-simpledb

-A user-friendly library for Amazon AWS SimpleDB access.
+A user-friendly **fault-tolerant** library for Amazon AWS SimpleDB access.
 The core SimpleDB actions are mapped to functions:

     var simpledb = require('node-simpledb')